Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners

 In summary, the 2D configuration, despite being significantly influenced by preferential diffusion and the Soret effect, experiences limited preheating due to the low surface-to-volume ratio, resulting in the lowest flashback velocity among the three cases.
-In the circular hole configuration, the confined geometry suppresses preferential diffusion and Soret effects, but substantially enhances preheating of the unburnt gases, which plays a decisive role in increasing the flashback velocity compared to the 2D case.
+In the circular hole configuration, the confined geometry suppresses preferential diffusion and the Soret effect, but substantially enhances preheating of the unburnt gases, which plays a decisive role in increasing the flashback velocity compared to the 2D case.
 In the 3D slit configuration, both fuel enrichment and preheating are crucial factors.
 The elongated geometry promotes non-uniformities in the equivalence ratio and \ch{H2} consumption rate along the flame front.
-The high surface-to-volume ratio at the slit ends makes these regions the most likely flashback initiation points, as the flame speed is elevated by both fuel enrichment and preheating.
-This leads to a higher flashback velocity compared to the circular hole configuration.
-The central role of the slit ends also explains the weak dependence of flashback velocity on slit length, as flashback is consistently initiated at the slit ends, regardless of the total slit length.
+The aerodynamics of the slit, particularly the lower velocity gradients at the slit ends, causes the flame to anchor further upstream compared to the long sides of the slit.
+Additionally, the high surface-to-volume ratio at the slit ends amplifies preheating, making these regions the most likely points for flashback initiation, as both fuel enrichment and preheating increase the flame speed.
+Consequently, this results in a higher flashback velocity compared to the circular hole configuration.
+The dominant role of the slit ends also explains the weak dependence of flashback velocity on slit length, as flashback consistently originates at the slit ends, regardless of the total slit length.